 The great rural Negro masses of the South are chiefly concentrated in what is known as the Black Belt.
 This is an area stretching from eastern Virginia and North Carolina, through South Carolina and the central parts of Georgia and Alabama, into Mississippi, Louisiana, Arkansas and touching the coastal regions of Texas.
 In this area there are 195 counties in which the Negroes form the majority of the population.
 In 20 of these they comprise more than 75% of the population.
 (See map on page 5.)
-In four states alone-South Carolina, Georgia, Mississippi, and Alabama-there are 3,000,000 rural Negroes.
-It is in these very states that the white ruling class uses the most brutal methods of oppression and persecution.
+In 202 counties they are from 35% to 50% of the total population; but throughout this Black Belt territory, taken as a unit, the Negroes outnumber the whites.
+It is here that the exploitation and oppression of the Negro people is at its sharpest.

 The black peasantry is starving, with land, credit, and means of production in the hands of the white ruling class.
 The poor white farmer and tenant in the cotton and tobacco areas of the South are utterly poverty stricken.
-But the Negro is always a rung lower on the economic ladder, more oppressed by landlord, merchant and banker.
+But the Negro is always a rung lower on the economic ladder, more exploited by landlord, merchant and banker.
 In southern speech he is only a "Nigger,"

-Map Showing Continuous Stretch of Dense Negro Population in the South-the Black Belt valuable, like the white tenant, merely because he can produce a crop for his landlord.
+Map Showing Continuous Stretch of Dense Negro Population in the South-the Black Belt valuable only because he can be exploited even more than the "poor white."